Getting rid of ants in your lawn isn’t the impossible task that many homeowners think it is. It simply requires a bit of knowledge and effort!

 Your lawn can also contain home-invading species.
-Carpenter ants, black ants, ghost ants, pavement ants, and pharaoh ants are all common.
+Carpenter ants (don’t forget to look for them in trees), black ants, ghost ants, pavement ants, and pharaoh ants are all common.

 These species will often start nests outside, too.
 But if scouts spot viable living conditions inside your home, the colony can move!
 If you spot any of those species near doors, windows, and walls, it’s important to get rid of them as soon as possible before they migrate.

 How To Get Rid Of Ants In Your Lawn Naturally